Tap here to get 5 Secrets to Stress Free Dinners

 • Please note that the timing of this recipe does not reflect the time it takes to make a homemade pie crust.
 If you are making it homemade, you will want to make the crust the day before.

-• Roll out the pie crust and put in a deep 9-inch pie pan.
+• Roll out the pie crust and put it in a deep 9-inch pie pan.
 Wrap with plastic wrap and put it in the refrigerator for 30 minutes.
 Preheat the oven to 400 degrees Fahrenheit.

 1 pie crust